Mr Dominic Mcafee

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-I work closely with Prof Sean Connell on the restoration of southern Australia's lost shellfish reefs, and on developing strategies that use the cognitive biases of people to enhance public engagement with conservation.
-This research aims to both improve the way we restore marine habitats and how we communicate their value to the broader public, so we can build the productivity and adaptability of Australia's marine ecosystems through large-scale restoration of oyster reefs of high social value.
+My research aims to both improve the way we restore marine ecosystems, such as Southern Australia's lost shellfish reefs, and how we communicate their value to the broader public using effective communication that engages people with conservation, so we can build the productivity and adaptability of Australia's marine ecosystems through large-scale restoration of oyster reefs of high social value.

 Australia's sole remaining Flat oyster reef in Tasmania.
 We are working to bring them back.
 Photo: SD Connell.

-We are interested in all aspects of reef restoration, with a primary focus on enhancing the recruitment and survival of oysters to the reef, ensuring it's long-term growth and performance.
-Projects include developing multi-species restoration approaches that boost oyster performance; understanding the spatio-temporal dynamics of natural recruitment to maximise reef recovery; targeting for restoration the habitat traits that support ecological function, and; developing and testing marine technologies (e.g. underwater speakers) that can accelerate restoration processes.
-I am happy to discuss any related or new project ideas, and our rapidly developing marine technology research.
+I am interested in all aspects of reef restoration, with a primary focus on enhancing the recruitment and survival of oysters to the reef, ensuring it's long-term growth and performance.
+Projects include developing multi-species restoration approaches that boost oyster performance; understanding the spatio-temporal dynamics of natural recruitment to maximise reef recovery; targeting for restoration the habitat traits that support ecological function, and developing and testing marine technologies (e.g. underwater speakers) that can accelerate restoration processes.

 Multi‐species restoration accelerates recovery of extinguished oyster reefs.
 McAfee et al. 2020, Journal of Applied Ecology.